naftalimurgor/naftalimurgor/README.md

-### Hi nerd! 👋
+### Hi friend,

-Welcome, I am a gamer, a software engineer and a all-rounded guy!
+Welcome, I am a gamer, a software engineer and an all-rounded guy!
 I'm also running a tiny blog on interesting topics about software engineering.

 Check out my little website 🔗 → [https://naftalimurgor.com](https://naftalimurgor.com)